 Open Terminal (or your preferred Unix shell).
 The default on Macbooks is currently a Z Shell, and if you’re like me and you want it to look pretty, take a look at Oh My Zsh, or scroll down to the “Dotfiles” header on this lecture in the Missing Semester.
 It’s a bit of a rabbit hole and unnecessary for this guide, but hey, I said I’d tell you what I do!
 And I went down that rabbit hole.

-• A README.md written in Markdown will display on your repository’s main page and tell people (others if you make it public… yourself if you ever forget) what the repository is about.
+written in Markdown will display on your repository’s main page and tell people (others if you make it public… yourself if you ever forget) what the repository is about. - A

-• A .gitignore “dotfile” (a file that starts with a dot) — a crucial file that gives you control over what gets backed up in the cloud.
+“dotfile” (a file that starts with a dot) — a crucial file that gives you control over what gets backed up in the cloud.
 There are many reasons you may want to do this — perhaps your data files are too big for GitHub, or maybe your ethics approval limits what you can do with your data.
-A typical LaTeX .gitignore will also exclude auxiliary and temporary files — here’s a template from GitHub.
-Start there and add whatever is relevant to your project.
-I usually add lines to ignore *.DS_Store and any local-only folders.
-Once you save the file, you may wonder where it went.
-Finder hides dotfiles by default.
-To toggle seeing them, press <command + shift + .> or open a Terminal and use the ls Unix command.
+A typical LaTeX.gitignore

 And voilĂ !
 You are up and running.